ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 3.1.2. that we collect from your usage of the Site API, to:

-3.1.2.1. develop, enhance and make available the Site API and the Services
+3.1.2.1. develop, enhance and make available the Site API and the Software Services

 3.1.2.2. to produce data, information or other materials that are not identified as relating to you or any particular individual or company (such data, information and materials, the “Aggregated Statistical Information”).